 When the ITS Application Identifier (ITS-AID) is set for the DEN basic service, the permissions shall be as defined in Table 9.

+DENMs shall be signed using private keys associated to Authorization Tickets that contain SSPs of type BitmapSsp as specified in ETSI TS 103 097 (V1.3.1) [9].

 Table 8: Octet Scheme for DENM SSPs